 Homeless man accused of following NYC woman into her apartment, stabbing her is charged with murder

-NEW YORK — A homeless suspect accused of following a woman into her Manhattan building then stabbing her to death inside her apartment was charged Monday with murder, police said.
+NEW YORK — Murder charges were filed on Monday against a homeless man accused of following a woman into her Chinatown building and stabbing her to death inside her apartment as she desperately screamed for help.

+Victim Christina Yuna Lee’s cries were still ringing in the ears of a neighbor a day after he called 911 hoping against hope that police would arrive in time to save her from an intruder.
+But by the time cops got into the apartment, she was dead in a bathtub.

+Her bloodied suspected killer, Assamad Nash, was hiding under a bed, cops said.

+“I heard her screaming for help,” the 24-year-old neighbor said.
+“I went out into the hallway when I heard the first commotion.
+I heard someone else inside her apartment.
+He was trying to make her quiet, not in an aggressive way.
+I heard something that made it seem like he possibly had a firearm; because of that I went back into my own apartment.
+I was scared for my own safety.
+That’s when I called 911.”

-It’s still not clear why Assamad Nash allegedly killed 35-year-old Christina Yuna Lee, but police sources said detectives do not believe she was targeted because she was Asian.
+Police said Nash, 25, did not have a gun.
+He allegedly killed Lee with a knife from her own kitchen.
+It’s still not clear what drove Nash to allegedly follow her into her apartment on Manhattan's Lower East Side, but police sources said detectives do not believe she was targeted because she was Asian.

-The victim, despite fighting back against Nash, 25, was killed early Sunday.
-Her cries for help prompted frantic 911 calls from neighbors about an attack unfolding her apartment on the Lower East Side.

-When police got there the blood-soaked suspect tried to get away via a fire escape, then retreated back into the apartment, where he barricaded himself until police broke down the door and arrested him.
+When police first arrived at the scene, the blood-soaked suspect tried to get away via a fire escape, then retreated back into the apartment, where he barricaded himself until police broke down the door and arrested him.

+It’s not clear if Nash had been using drugs before the Chinatown attack.
+But homeless people at nearby Sara D. Roosevelt Park, where Nash was known to hang out, said he was a regular K2 user.

+“He was off.
+He talked to everybody,” said Rudy Rodriguez, 28, who lives in the park.
+“He smoked cigarettes with that K2.
+He’s been out here for two or three years.”

-Mayor Eric Adams, in Albany to meet with state legislators, touched briefly on the Chinatown attack, vaguely referencing “loopholes” that he believes are to blame for the city’s recent crime spike.
+Mayor Eric Adams, in Albany to meet with state legislators, touched briefly on the attack, vaguely referencing legal “loopholes” that he believes are to blame for the city’s recent crime spike.

 “My heart goes out to the family,” Adams told reporters.
 “This is a devastating crime that took place, and we need to make sure that we close the loopholes that allow dangerous people to be on the streets, so we use this term to identify everything that’s wrong with the criminal justice system.”